Managing The Mental Health of Children During COVID-19 Pandemic

 You need to reassure your child because they need you more than you need them. these are difficult times so you must listen to your child’s concerns and answer all their queries related to the outbreak.
 Spend quality time and give them all the attention they need now in order to ensure that feel safe and secure.

 One of the biggest concerns of children now is they are unable to meet their friends.
-Friendship is important for a healthy childhood and physical distancing from friends or for that matter any one they love can be a cause of distress.
-Have your child talk to his friends through phones or video calls via WhatsApp or Zoom.
+Friendship is important for a healthy childhood and physical distancing from friends or for that matter anyone they love can be a cause of distress.
+Have your child talk to his friends through phone or video calls via WhatsApp or Zoom.

 It’s easy for children to get anxious about happenings around them and more so during times like these.
-Check if you child’s behavior has changed and talk to him out of it.
+Check if your child’s behaviour has changed and talked to him out of it.
 Don’t judge your child because he is either anxious or fearful or has little knowledge about the pandemic.
-As parents you need to give them strength and tell them that things will be back to normal in a few days and we will all be living our usual lives.
+As parents, you need to give them strength and tell them that things will be back to normal in a few days and we will all be living our usual lives.

 During times of crisis, such as the present one, it is normal for children to be more demanding on parents and seek more attachment.
 If your child has any concerns, then both parents need to sit and counsel the child to ease their anxiety.
-Children always learn from adults on how to manage their own emotions during difficult times, so set the right example at home.
+Children always learn from adults how to manage their own emotions and take care of their mental health during difficult times, so set the right example at home.